-Your license is suspended before trial pursuant to the Alberta Administrative License Suspension (AALS) Program.
+Under the current Alberta Administrative License Suspension (AALS) Program, every person charged with an alcohol/drug related driving offence receives a suspension of their licence for 90 days, followed by a further 1 year driving suspension.
+The first 90 day suspension has no exceptions.
+The following, further 12 month suspension can be lifted for individuals registered in the Ignition Interlock Program.
 It is possible to appeal your license suspension under the AALS prior to going to trial, but it is unlikely that you will be able to complete the appeal process prior to your first court date.
 Your first court date will like be within one month of the date you were charged and your license was suspended.
 You have 30 days from the offence date to submit an Application for Hearing to the Alberta Transportation Safety Board to appeal your AALS suspension, and the Board in turn has time to respond to your application.
 You have the choice to have your appeal heard orally, or to present written submissions, and the wait times are different depending on the type of appeal you choose.
 Regardless of the type of appeal, it is very unlikely that the process will be complete, and the Board will have a decision, prior to your first court date.

 2. Can I get my licence back before trial?